msupply-foundation/msupply_docs/content/health-supply-hub/managing_users.md

 - Additional Users can be set up by Administrator Users, and new Users will be prompted to change password upon accessing the e-portal for the first time

-- The emailed link sent to rest a User’s password will expire so ensure that the User is ready to be registered when you add them
+- The emailed link sent to reset a User’s password will expire so ensure that the User is ready to be registered when you add them